Wolkabout/WolkConnect-Arduino/README.md

 open socket to WolkAbout IoT platform, configure SSL if desired, and forward read/write implementation to WolkConnect-Arduino.

 WolkConnect-Arduino is compatible with all hardware supported by [PubSubClient](https://pubsubclient.knolleary.net/) Arduino library.
+Provided example is made for Genuino MKR1000.
+Supported protocol(s):
+* JSON single

 ## Library usage

+#### Prerequisite

+	Provided example uses WiFi101 module.

 #### Setup

+Create a device on WolkAbout IoT platform by importing the provided manifest .json file located in the 'examples' folder.
+This manifest fits the example and demonstrates the sending of sensor readings, actuation and configuration.

 Edit device information and connection parameters

 ```